Schema Validation Pipelines

 else:

-# Expired session, treat the tap-out as a fresh journey start
+# Expired: treat the late tap-out as a fresh journey start.

 del self.active_sessions[session_key]